 Row 8: 2 squares / 1 strip

 *Note: Pay close attention to the placement of diagonal Rows 4 & 5 (both 8 squares / 7 strips).
-If these are matched up side by side, you’ll get a square quilt.
+You’ll get a square quilt if these are matched up side by side.
 If you shift them like in the diagrams above in step 3, you’ll get a rectangular quilt.

-Arrange the white half-square triangles at the ends of each row, to make the quilt rectangular in shape.
+Arrange the white half-square triangles at the ends of each row to make the quilt rectangular.
 The long side of each triangle should face out toward the border of the quilt top.
 Stitch the triangles to the rows.

 Place the larger triangles in opposite corners of the quilt, with the long side of the triangles facing the pairs of two squares.
 Stitch the triangles to the two wide corners.

 Trim the sides of the corner triangles even with a ruler and rotary cutter.
 (Note: With an 8 3/4″ square cut along the diagonal, you shouldn’t have to trim as I did here.
 You’ll have extra fabric in the corners!
 I used a 7 1/2″ square.)

 Layout your remaining sashing strips between each row, and stitch to neighboring rows to join them.
 Sew the longer strips first.
 Trim the excess sashing strips and join them to other strips to get the length you need.

 Continue adding sashing strips to the rows, pressing your seams.
 I pressed the seams open, which gave this quilt a crisp, clean look with sharp angles.

 Add a 3 1/2″ border to the left and right sides of your quilt.
 Trim off the excess.
 Add a 3 1/2″ border to the top and bottom of your quilt.
 Trim.
 Press the seams toward the border.

 Baste and quilt your baby quilt.
 Trim the borders even around the edges of the quilt, measuring 3″ from the seam.
 Sew on binding.